Artificial Intelligence Favors the Powerful. But It Doesn’t Have To.

 The Pursuit of Power

 Every human being desires power and control over their lives.
 At its core, sin is a desire for autonomy and power outside the design of God.
-It shouldn’t surprise anyone that technology is often used in ...1
+It shouldn’t surprise anyone that technology is often used in ways to exert this desire.
+Autocratic and authoritarian rulers are not new.
+The Bible is filled with rulers such as Pharaoh, Nebuchadnezzar, and Herod who sought to control their people through military might or forced labor.

+In our own time, authoritarian regimes like those of China and North Korea commit some of the most blatant violations of human dignity and deny many of their people basic God-given rights enjoyed by many of us in the West.
+Other countries like Russia and Egypt are not far behind in deploying these AI tools like facial recognition.

+Along with other nations, China has been involved in controversial uses of technology and artificial intelligence for many years, such as the use of a massive surveillance network to control what their people can see and share online.